ldrolez/clyphx-live11/reference.md

 Each clip can also have different timing values.
 Just edit the '[]' part, and add 'SP:'.
 For example [ID SP:40] or [ID SP:S8].

+You can also add a Rack named CLYPHX SNAP, aka Snap Rack, to the Snap Track.
+This will allow you to send X-Snaps to the Snap Rack and use the Snap Rack’s first macro to morph between the current values of Snapped parameters and the values stored in the X-Snap.

 ## Track actions for Devices